 For the unwary visitor to their lair, redcaps can be deeply dangerous creatures.
 These malevolent little folk are classified ‘goblins’ and that’s a word that’s rarely attached to anything positive.
-While they do appear in northern European folklore, they’re most common in Border folklore.
+While they do appear in northern European folklore, they’re most often found in Border folklore.

 Since they’re so dangerous, let’s find out more about them…